African Jewelry takes many forms and has a number of functions besides bodily adornment.

 One of the recurring themes we see when looking at art on the African continent is the way artisans are making the most incredible recycled product.
 Jewelry is no exception and below are a few examples of the creative energy being applied in this area.

 It's an exceptionally good practise for many reasons; the commercial gain of the individual or community; the experience and skills acquired not only in creation of the product but also learning to manage the finances and marketing; the commitment to cleaning up the environment; the artistic growth of individuals and the value perceived in creating something beautiful from very little.

-Here are a number of products that seek to do all those things and are effective in achieving success.
+The products featured above seek to do all those things and are effective in achieving success.